ethteck/decodetect/README.md

 * UTF-32 BE
 * UTF-32 LE

-For more information on the encodings and languages supported by Decodetect, see `Encodings.java`.
+For more information on the encodings and languages supported by Decodetect, see [Encodings.java](core/src/main/java/com/ethteck/decodetect/core/Encodings.java).

 ## Project Structure
 Decodetect can be built simply with maven.
 The modules are as follows:

-* `core` Used at runtime, contains the main `Decodetect` class for encoding detection.
+* `core` Contains runtime dependencies

-* `train` Used for downloading training data from Wikipedia and training new models.
+* `train` For downloading training data and training models

 ## Dependencies
 Runtime: